sateeshdarajob/GMAP-Idea/README.md

-# GMAP-Idea
+# Google Maps
-An idea for enhancing Google Maps is to alert users about saved places along their current route.
+An idea for enhancing Google Maps is to alert users about **saved places** along their current route.

 **🗺️ Smart Wish List Route Alerts for Google Maps (Concept Proposal)**